lixiangwuxian/MaiDXMR/README.md

 ~~Currently not very playable due to high latency in encoding.~~

-With lantecy adjustment it's able to achieve 80% acc on a lv9 map.
+~~With lantecy adjustment it's able to achieve 80% acc on a lv9 map.~~

+After import alvr server code as encoder the latency goes to about 0.7s.
+I may have to read poph264 code later to understand why.

 Use assets from [MaiDXR](https://github.com/xiaopeng12138/MaiDXR).